hiciefte/translate-java-property-files/README.md

 *   **Automated Error Reporting**: Validation and linter errors for skipped files are automatically added to the pull request description for high visibility.
 *   **Glossary & Style Rules**: Enforces consistent terminology and tone using a `config.yaml` file.
 *   **Dockerized Environment**: Runs as a Docker container for consistent and portable deployment.
-*   **Secure Local Development**: Supports passphrase-protected SSH keys on macOS and Linux via SSH Agent Forwarding.
+*   **Secure Git Authentication**: Uses a baked-in, read-only SSH deploy key to securely interact with Git repositories, avoiding exposure of host-level keys.

 ---